 Helps in weight loss:

-Act as vitamin & mineral supplement:
+Act as a vitamin & mineral supplement:

-Fenugreek leaves contain Vitamin A, C and folic acid and are rich in calcium, potassium and iron.
+Fenugreek leaves contain Vitamin A, C, and folic acid and are rich in calcium, potassium and iron.
 The seeds are rich in Vitamin K. So, instead of popping a multi-vitamin, why not chomp on a spoonful of fenugreek seeds every morning, or make the leaves a regular part of your diet?